ropenscilabs/qcoder/README.md

 ## Current QDA software

-To date, researchers who conduct QDA largely rely upon proprietary software such as those listed below (credit to [bduckles](https://github.com/bduckles) for the descriptions):
+To date, researchers who conduct QDA largely rely upon proprietary software such as those listed below.
+Free and open source options are limited, not easy to integrate with R and   (credit to [bduckles](https://github.com/bduckles) for the descriptions):

 * [NVivo – QSR International](http://www.qsrinternational.com/product)
 Desktop based software with both Windows and Mac support.
-Has a lot of functionality including video and images as data and auto-coding processes.
+Functionality includes video and images as data and auto-coding processes.
 Tech support and training is available and a relatively large user base.

 * [Atlas.TI](http://atlasti.com/) Desktop based software for Mac and Windows, also has mobile apps for android and iOS.
 Similar functionality as NVivo including using video and visuals as data.
 Has training and support.

 * [MAXQDA](http://www.maxqda.com/) Desktop based software that works for both Mac and Windows.
-Training and Several tiers of licenses.
+Training and several tiers of licenses available.

 * [QDA Miner – Provalis Research](https://provalisresearch.com/products/qualitative-data-analysis-software/) A Windows application to analyze qualitative text, can be used with some visuals as well.
 They also have a “lite” package which is free.